JJSanabriaS/JJSanabriaS/README.md

 ## Hi there 👋

-I am a Data Science and Artificial Intelligence leader with more than 15 years of experience designing, developing, and deploying high-impact AI solutions across healthcare, finance, cybersecurity, engineering, and industrial sectors.
+I am a Data Science and Artificial Intelligence leader with more than 15 years of experience designing, developing, and deploying high-impact AI solutions across healthcare, finance, cybersecurity, engineering, academic research and industrial sectors.

 As Founder, CEO, and CTO of Sinergia Vital SAS, I specialize in transforming complex challenges into scalable AI-driven products by combining: